‘Kobe’ tops list of sports-inspired baby names in America

 |810

 That list doesn’t include any variations on the name Jalen, however.
 Former NBA swingman and current TV analyst Jalen Rose is widely believed to be one of, if not the first person in America named Jalen.
-In 2021, more than 30 professional athletes in America had some variation of that name, according to ESPN, and that has likely gone up since then.
+In 2021, more than 30 professional athletes in America had some variation of that name, according to ESPN, and that number has likely increased since then.

-So 10 to 15 years from now, when you go to toss a crumpled up receipt into a garbage bin outside of a grocery story, don’t be surprised if a handful of teenagers turn to give you a puzzled look when you yell out, “Kobe!”
+As it stands, though, Kobe is the sports-inspired name of the moment.
+So 10 to 15 years from now, don’t be surprised if a handful of teenagers turn to give you a puzzled look when you yell out, “Kobe!”

 And what better way to honor a legend of the game?

-For information about the methodology used in the ranking, and to see the next 15 sports-inspired baby names to crack the list, click here.
+Visit BetSperts for more information about the methodology used in the ranking, and to see the next 15 sports-inspired baby names on the list.